annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 ## Step 8 Fit the GLM

-Now we can type ```glm()```.
-This step is what we do when we analyze the data.
-Here we want to see how well it recovers the known parameters.
+Now we can finally type ```glm()```.
+This is the step that we normally do when we analyze the data.
+Here, we did all the steps to arrive at this point just to see how well it recovers the known parameters.

 ```{r}
 #response_n_1 <- sim_df$response_n_1